 We have shown that there has been partial convergence in agricultural productivity and investments between historically landlord and non-landlord districts.
 What does that mean for other development outcomes?
 Previous studies have found conflicting evidence on the health consequences of the Green Revolution in India; Bharadwaj et al. (2020) find lower infant mortality while Singh (2024) finds worse adult health.
-We examine whether public goods availability also converges across landlord and non-landlord areas, as we observed for direct versus indirect ruel areas.
-We find that landlord areas had significantly less access to schools (primary, middle, high), health centers and subcenters, canals and roads in 1981 (Appendix Table A.7, column 1).
+We examine whether public goods availability also converges across landlord and non-landlord areas, as we observed for direct versus indirect rule areas.
+We find that landlord areas had significantly less access to schools (primary, middle, high), health centers and subcenters, canals and roads in 1981 (Appendix Table A.9, column 1).
 By 2011, these gaps are greatly reduced though not fully eliminated; non-landlord areas continue to have significantly better access to high schools, health subcenters and roads (column 4).

 Turning to health outcomes, we find that the child mortality gap between landlord and non-landlord areas was not as large as the gap between direct and indirect rule areas: neonatal mortality, infant mortality and under-5 mortality were 0.7, 1.8 and 2.9 percentage points lower in non-landlord areas compared to landlord areas for children born in 1973-1981 (Table 4, panel A).
-For those born in 2002-2011, these gaps were 0.8, 1 and 1.3 percentage points, similar to this end-period gap between direct and indirect rule areas (shown in Table 2).
+For those born in 2002-2011, these gaps were 0.8, 1 and 1.3 percentage points, similar to this endperiod gap between direct and indirect rule areas (shown in Table 2).

 By 1991, non-landlord districts had a 7.5 percentage point higher primary school completion rate than landlord districts (Table 4, panel B).
 The gap has since shrunk: students entering school in 2002 or later show a completion rate only 1.9 percentage points higher.
-Interestingly, the difference in secondary school completion between non-landlord and landlord districts has remained relatively constant over time, with non-landlord districts having an approximately 10 percentage point higher secondary school completion rate.
+Interestingly, the difference in secondary school completion between non-landlord and landlord districts has remained relatively constant over time, with non-landlord districts having an approximately 10 percentage points higher secondary school completion rate.
 This is consistent with the persistent advantage in high school access enjoyed by these areas.
-Interestingly, the differences in average household expenditure and poverty between landlord and non-landlord districts are not statistically significant from 1983 through 2000 (Table 4, panel C).
-These gaps are also small in magnitude: average household expenditure per capita was 2 rupees higher in non-landlord areas in 1983 and 7 rupees higher in 2000.